TakiShiwa/donate-with-upi/README.md

 ### 🛠️ How to Use

-Seamless integration!
 Simply choose your desired button from [`Button`](https://github.com/TakiShiwa/donate-with-upi/edit/main/Button) folder , copy its URL, and paste it into your project's README, website, or application using markdown or HTML image syntax.
 Use SVG format for better quality.

 &nbsp;